Sales phone number 403-671-4015

 The CPI is a programmable, stand alone, crank triggered, distributorless ignition system for 4, 6 and 8 cylinder engines.
 The primary target market is aviation engines equipped with carburetors or mechanical fuel injection.
 Comes complete with coil pack, crank sensor, magnets, wiring harness, vacuum hose, manual.
 Compared to older aircraft electronic ignitions, the CPI is smaller, lighter and has more features.
 The CPI is user programmable (in flight if you wish) via the integrated keypad.
 No PC required, no extra cost, 3rd party programmer, no scheduled maintenance to perform.
 Easy to advance timing when running Lean of Peak for maximum power and fuel economy.

 Complete Lycoming 540 kit.
-System prices range from $1215 to $1325US for single systems driving one set of plugs, $2275 to $2495 for dual system driving both sets of plugs, depending on options.
+System prices range from $1313US for single systems driving one set of plugs or $2466 for dual system driving both sets of plugs, depending on options.
 On engines with long reach plugs (identified with yellow center head finning), add $102 per system for longer plug adapters and Denso Iridium plugs.

 Spark plugs and adapters for long reach Angle Valve Lycomings (IO-390/ 580)